doppllib/doppllib.github.io/docs/AddingDoppl.md

 This tells Doppl to:

-- Convert the classes in our `co.doppl.so.api` and `co.doppl.so.arch` packages, along with the `co.doppl.so.RepositoryTest` class
+- Convert the classes in our `co.doppl.so.api` and `co.doppl.so.arch` packages, along with the `co.doppl.so.RepositoryTest` class.

-- Add details in the Objective-C code to tie it to the Java code that it came from, so when we use breakpoints in Xcode and step through our code, when we encounter converted Objective-C code, the debugger will show us stepping through the Java code, as that is easier to read
+- Add line directives in the Objective-C code to tie it to the Java code that it came from.
+This way, when we use breakpoints in Xcode and step through our code, and when we encounter converted Objective-C code, the debugger will show us stepping through the Java code, as that is easier to read.

-- When generating Objective-C files, use certain prefixes for the different Java package names
+- When generating Objective-C files, use certain prefixes for the different Java package names.

-- Mark the `co.doppl.so.RepositoryTest` class as being a unit test class that should be in the test output, not the production output, from the Doppl conversion process
+- Mark the `co.doppl.so.RepositoryTest` class as being a unit test class that should be in the test output, not the production output, from the Doppl conversion process.

-- Integrate with Cocoapods for managing two pods, one each for our production code and for our test code
+- Integrate with Cocoapods for managing two pods, one each for our production code and for our test code.

 Some notes about this: